For the Term of His Natural Life: In popular culture

+The title of Chopper Reads forth book Chopper 4: For the Term of His Unnatural Life alludes to the work.

 After a 2000 visit to Port Arthur, American singer-songwriter Rod MacDonald wrote and recorded "John King," a song about a real inmate at Port Arthur Prison, with "You're here in Port Arthur for the rest of your natural life" as the concluding line of each chorus.
 Like the fictional Rufus Dawes, John King may have been wrongly convicted, yet spent his life in the prison.
 The song appears in MacDonald's 2011 release Songs Of Freedom and in Big Brass Bed's "Dylan Jam + 2" (2009).